acmutd/portal-next/README.md

  - Create `.env` file for Auth0 configuration, request ACM Development for domain and client ID.
  - Run `npm run dev`

-### Extended Start Guide

-###### Mobile vs Web Development

-`App.tsx` splits what gets rendered into two separate views through `react-device-react`.
-Content stored in `/src/mobileviews` should contain views for smaller viewports wheras content in `/src/views` should contain full screen views.
-In situations where it is not necessary to create two separate views, save it in `/src/views` and duplicate the content in `App.tsx` so that it gets rendered in all situations.

 ###### Auth0 & Authentication

 Refer to [ACM Development Authentication](https://github.com/acmutd/Auth-flow-template) for more information on using our authentication features.